FIameCaster/prism-code-editor/react-package/README.md

 ### Registering themes

-If you want to use your own themes with `useTheme` or `loadTheme` or want to override existing themes, use `registerTheme`.
+If you want to use your own themes with `useEditorTheme` or `loadTheme` or want to override existing themes, use `registerTheme`.
 The example below might look different if you're not using Vite as your bundler.

 ```js
 import { registerTheme } from "prism-react-editor/themes"